QryptInc/QryptInc.github.io/content/eaas/pkcs11/_index.md

 Follow the setup guide provided by your HSM vendor.

 First, create a PKCS#11 token with a PIN for a slot.
-The slot number and PIN will be needed for future steps.
+The slot number and PIN will be needed for the next step.

-### Step 2: Open a PKCS#11 session
+### Step 2: Update your client application to open and login to a PKCS#11 session

 Sample code in C++ is shown below.